Five Factors That Affect the Cost of Your Cabinet Doors

 5. Whether or not you should re-quote your cabinet doors if this option changes.

-1. Stile and rail width
+1. Stile and Rail Width

 In addition, we add a $25.00 fee per stile or rail that is 6” (152.4mm) or wider.
 Most of the wood we receive from our suppliers is between 4” and 5” wide, so 6” stiles and rails take two boards.
 Our team has to join those two boards together and then machine them down to the correct width.